starfi5h/DSP_Mod_Support/CameraTools/README.md

 There are 3 main systems in this mod:
 - Camera List: Save stationary camera position on local planet or in space.
 Edit and view them anytime.
 - Path List: Craft a camera path to let the viewing camera go through each point smoothly.
-- Timelapse Record: Captured screenshots in fixed time intervals by main or second camera.
+- Timelapse Record: Captured screenshots/video in fixed time intervals by main or second camera.

 Inspired by [Cities Skylines mod Cinematic Camera Extended by SamsamTS](https://steamcommunity.com/sharedfiles/filedetails/?id=785528371).